ga-chicago/wdi-7/06_Express_Models/mongodb.md

-* You must always do this to run your database server
+1. You must always do the following to run your database server
 * To allow connections to your MongoDB database (such as applications needing to connect or Mongoose...), run `sudo mongod`.
 Think of it as `mongod` oversees **MongoDB**.
 * To connect to the MongoDB terminal (similar to `psql`), enter the `mongo` command.